Edit

 Full reference documentation for the OfficeMockObject type is at Office-Addin-Mock.

 5. In the syntax of your test framework, add a test of the function.
 Use the OfficeMockObject object in place of the object that it mocks, in this case the ClientRequestContext object.
 The following continues the example in Jest.
-This example test assumes that the add-in function that is being tested is called getSelectedRangeAddress, that it takes a ClientRequestContext object as a parameter, and that it is intended to return the address of the currently selected range.
+This example test assumes that the add-in function that is being tested is called getSelectedRangeAddress, that it takes a ClientRequestContext object as a parameter, and that it returns the address of the currently selected range.
 The full example is later in this article.

 test("getSelectedRangeAddress should return the address of the range", async function () {